BruOp/personal-website/content/blog/frustum_culling/index.md

 ```

 Next, instead of loading our data one vector at a time, we'll load the data into our SIMD registers.
 To do so, we'll have to use "intrinsics" provided by your CPU manufacturer, which in my case is Intel.
 I have no idea what the situation is on AMD, but I know that ARM64 and other platforms probably provide their own set of intrinsics.
-For intel, an exhaustive (if not particularly beginner friendly) list can be found on their [intrinsics guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/).
+For Intel, an exhaustive (if not particularly beginner friendly) list can be found on their [intrinsics guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/).
 So we'll be using these intrinsics to load our data into 128-bit wide registers, and multiply and add across the lanes to calculate 4 dot products all at once.
-I have found it helpful to visualize these operations vertically as a result the nature of how SIMD operates across the "lanes" of SIMD registers, so I've annotated the code with crappy little diagrams of that:
+I have found it helpful to visualize these operations vertically due to the nature of how SIMD operates across the "lanes" of SIMD registers, so I've annotated the code with crappy little diagrams to try and visualize the intrinsics:

 ```cpp
 VectorList a{N};